-This data is used in funding calculations by both the Skills Funding Agency (SFA) and the Education Funding Agency (EFA) to support publicly funded education and skills in England.
+This data is used in funding calculations by the Education and Skills Funding Agency to support publicly funded education and skills in England.

 Postcodes area cost uplifts